Everything you need to know about the digital nomad tax break, visas and the best islands for a working holiday.

 Greece is working to bring more digital nomads to its islands

-Thanks to legislation passed in the Greek Parliament last year, digital nomads who come to Greece can take advantage of a 50 per cent tax break for the first seven years.
+Thanks to legislation passed in the Greek Parliament in 2020, digital nomads who come to Greece can take advantage of a 50 per cent tax break for the first seven years.
 Ostensibly those are Greek taxes we're talking about, which is something to consider.
 You should of course check out tax laws in relation to your individual situation.

 Why do countries want digital nomads?